o0ragman0o/SandalStraps/docs/RegistrarAPI.md

 ```
 event Registered(bytes32 indexed _regName, address indexed _address);
 ```
-Triggered when an address is registered
+Logged when an address is registered

 ### Removed
 ```
 event Removed(bytes32 indexed _regName, address indexed _address);
 ```
-Triggered when an address is unregistered
+Logged when an address is unregistered